PaulElisha/CreateJsonStructure/README.md

 - startMainObject - Entry point to creating a Json data.
 - startObject - Entry point to creating an object.
-- addKeyValuePairWithString - Used for add key-value pair.
+- addKeyValuePairWith<dataType> - Used for add key-value pair.
 - startNestedObjectInArray - Used for creating nested object in an array.
-- addArrayElementWithString - Used to add array element.
+- addArrayElementWith<dataType> - Used to add array element.
 - StartArray - Used to start an array.

 To every 'start' method, ensure you close them with the required functions.